 (c) be currently competing, or have competed within the three (3) immediately preceding years, in the program of swimming conducted by SE or another LSC; and (d) have his or her place of permanent residence in the Territory and expect to reside therein throughout at least the first half of the term (other than periods of enrollment in an institution of higher education).
 The balloting shall take place via electronic vote and/or at a meeting called for that purpose by the Senior Athlete Representative, or failing that, at a time and in a manner designated by the Board of Directors.
 The Athlete Representatives elected shall be determined by a majority of the athlete members who are age thirteen (13) or older.

-.2 COACH REPRESENTATIVES - One Coach Representative shall be elected each year and serve until a successor is elected.
+.2 COACH REPRESENTATIVE - One Coach Representative shall be elected each year and serve until a successor is elected.
 The election of the Coach Representative shall be conducted during the annual coaches meeting and determined by a majority of the Coach Members in good standing present and voting or, failing that, at a time and place and in a manner designated by the Board of Directors.

 .3 OFFICIALS CHAIR - The Officials Chair shall be elected by members of the Officials Committee in accordance with the Officials Manual.